Do Go On - 361 - The Hollywood Bandit

 Not for a little while, unfortunately.

-But hopefully next year as well.
+But hopefully next year as well, but yeah.

-But yeah, we're so far away from being able to promise that.
+We're so far away from being able to promise that.

 It feels crazy now, doesn't it?

-That was a different time.
+I was a different time.

 I know.

-I'm glad we did because we snuck in that extra trip just in time.
+We probably did because we snuck in that extra trip just in time.

 Yeah, just in time.